Skip to Content

 About the Public Humanities Internship

-Now in its third year, the Public Humanities Internship is a paid internship program that provides 8 selected undergraduate students at the University of Michigan with the unique opportunity to participate in the life of the Institute for the Humanities.
-Interns, under the direction of the assistant director for undergraduate student engagement & marketing, meet with faculty, curators, staff, visiting artists, and other members of our community to explore humanities topics and ideas.
+Now in its fourth year, the Public Humanities Internship is a paid internship program that provides 8 selected undergraduate students at the University of Michigan with the unique opportunity to participate in the life of the Institute for the Humanities.
+Interns, under the direction of the assistant director for undergraduate student engagement & marketing, interact with faculty, curators, staff, visiting artists, and other members of our community to explore humanities topics and ideas.
 They then turn those conversations into humanities-related programs and events geared toward undergraduate students.
-Interns are paid $18/hour.
+Interns work 7-10 hours/week and are paid $18/hour.

 Past intern-organized projects include: